 How does MintMCP address the challenge of shadow AI within large organizations?

 MintMCP transforms shadow AI into sanctioned AI by providing visibility and control without disrupting developer workflows.
 The platform enables self-service access through governed workflows, centralizes credential management so API keys are never exposed to end users, and automatically enforces data access policies.
 Teams can deploy AI tools with pre-configured governance while maintaining development velocity.
-Real-time monitoring reveals existing AI usage patterns, converting unknown risk into managed capability.
+Centralized observability reveals existing AI usage patterns, converting unknown risk into managed capability.